reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 ### Storage

-The Hyperty handles AgentsPool data collection and associated tickets.
+The Hyperty handles the `agents` data collection and associated tickets.
 The first time the hyperty is executed the collection is initialised based on the `config.agents` info.

 ```
 {